samueltsav/lla-backend/README.md

 # lla-backend
-Backend APIs for LinguAfrika, an AI-powered language learning application
+Backend microservices for LinguAfrika, an AI-powered language learning application developed at Tecvinson AB.
+Runs in Docker!